 Studies show that women are about twice as likely to develop PTSD as men.
 You may have PTSD if you notice feelings of anxiety, fear, depression, or isolation after a traumatic car accident.
 If you are afraid to get behind the wheel again, or if you experience involuntary memories of the collision, you may also have PTSD.
 See a doctor as soon as possible about your condition.
 Then, contact an attorney.

 If you believe you should receive financial compensation for your PTSD following a traumatic car accident, your lawyer will need to prove that the condition exists.
 Your lawyer will need supporting testimony from an expert, such as a therapist who specializes in post-traumatic stress disorder.
 An expert witness can make a subject such as car-accident related PTSD more understandable for a jury, and give a professional opinion on whether you have the condition.

 Medical documentation supporting your serious injuries and PTSD symptoms can also strengthen your case.
 Establishing PTSD may take showing that you exhibited certain necessary symptoms for a diagnosis.
 The more credible your key witnesses, the stronger your case.
-It is your lawyer’s goal to prove that you have PTSD, and to convince the judge or jury that you developed your disorder because of the traumatic events in the car accident.
+It is your lawyer’s goal to prove that you have PTSD and to convince the judge or jury that you developed your disorder because of the traumatic events in the car accident.

 What Is Your Case Worth?

 It can be difficult to put a numeric value on post-traumatic stress disorder.
-Most attorneys and insurance claims adjusters will calculate this noneconomic damage by multiplying the amount of economic damages by a number from one to five that corresponds to how severe the PTSD has affected the victim.
+Most attorneys and insurance claims adjusters will calculate this noneconomic damage by multiplying the number of economic damages by a number from one to five that corresponds to how severe the PTSD has affected the victim.
 If, for example, you lost your job because of PTSD and are too afraid to drive, your lawyer may multiply your economic damages by a multiplier of three.
 Your lawyer will then show the defendant the desired amount in a demand letter, after which negotiations may begin.